Cache Invalidation in Specific Scenarios

 Updating Stylesheets

-For optimum site performance, CSS stylesheets in Commerce websites are cached client-side for 7 days.
-You can submit a cache invalidation request to clear the CSS styles in CDN cache, but this does not clear client side browser cache of CSS styles.
-Therefore, when using cache invalidation to refresh CSS styles you must plan ahead to ensure both customers who have previously visited your site and new customers see the latest CSS changes.
+For best site performance, CSS stylesheets on Commerce websites are cached in the client-side browser for 7 days.
+You can submit a cache invalidation request to clear the CSS styles from the CDN cache, but this doesn't clear the browser cache.
+So, when using cache invalidation to refresh CSS styles, you must plan ahead to make sure both returning and new customers see the latest CSS changes.

-For example, in two weeks you want to show a different color scheme on your website.
-Upload the new CSS defining the updated color scheme 7 days before you need it to go live.
-Then, submit a cache invalidation request for the URL of the current CSS file and URLs that reference the current CSS file.
+For example, if you want to show a new color scheme on your website in two weeks, upload the new CSS 7 days before you need it live.
+Then, submit a cache invalidation request for the current CSS file's URL and any URLs that reference it.

 To view updated CSS styles: